marcelcaraciolo/gap_2020_proceedings/README.md

 #### Commit your changes

 - Commit any changes inside the `paper/<your_directory_name>`
-- When you push your commits to your PR's branch, the paper will be autobuilt
 - Do not commit any changes to files outside of your paper directory.

 If you want to change the way the build system works, we use a separate